Pets for Vets With PTSD get a Whole New “Leash” on Life

 From the first moment a Veteran meets his or her skilled animal companion, there is an instant and unbreakable connection.
 The two are so in tune that the pet often instinctively knows how to help his/her Veteran – even without specific training.

-This is thanks to the Pets for Vets innovative program called the Super Bond™.
+This is thanks to the Pets for Vets with PTSD innovative program called the Super Bond™.

 Using a tested, step-by-step approach, Pets for Vets trainers create the perfect match based on the personality, temperament, needs, wants and expectations of both the animal and the Veteran.
 The result is a deep connection like no other.